-Otter Falls is home to our North American river otter (Lontra canadensis), Stark, who was born here on February 16, 2013.
+Otter Falls is home to our North American river otters (Lontra canadensis), Stark, who was born here on February 16, 2013 and Flo, who was born January 22, 2022 at the Brookgreen Gardens Lowcountry Zoo in South Carolina.

-Stark is a highly active and curious North American river otter.
-He is tons of fun to watch as he jumps, swims, does water flips and slides on his belly on snow and ice.
+Stark and Flo are highly active and curious North American river otters.
+They are tons of fun to watch as they jump, swim, does water flips and slides around the habitat on snow and ice.

 Occurring throughout North America, river otters can be found in rivers, lakes, freshwater wetlands, salt marshes, and estuaries.
 Unfortunately, they are rarely found on Long Island.
 They are predators, feeding on a variety of fish, amphibians, turtles, and crayfish.
 Their activity is based on the time of the year, as they can be nocturnal, diurnal, or crepuscular.

-Stark’s habitat, Otter Falls, is about 1,500 square feet with a nine foot waterfall that cascades into the otter pool.
-It emulates a temperate riverbank, complete with a 35 square foot interactive Beaver Den that provides guests with a three-foot underwater view into the pool and a viewing window into their Day Den!
+Otter Falls is about 1,500 square feet with a nine foot waterfall that cascades into the otter pool.
+It emulates a temperate riverbank, complete with a 35 square foot interactive beaver den that provides guests with a three-foot underwater view into the pool and a viewing window into their day den!

 North American River Otter